Takaya-Yamazato/owc2024/src/pages/program/index.md

 image: /img/jumbotron.webp
 ---

-We will provide detail program.
+We will provide a detailed program as soon as possible.

 Stay tuned!